-When it comes to real estate investing, not many people can follow in the footsteps of Sam Zell and Donald Trump...
+When it comes to real estate investing, not many people can follow in the footsteps of Sam Zell and President Trump...

-Be it simple genetics or a lack of savvy, most investors just don't have the time, money, or knowledge it takes to be among the best in the real estate game.
-And make no mistake; without any one of the three of those things, real estate investing can be feast or famine.
+Be it simple genetics or a lack of business savvy, most investors just don't have the time, money, or knowledge that it takes to be among the best in the real estate game.
+And make no mistake: Without any one of those three things, real estate investing can be feast or famine.

 As we have seen, the bursting of the housing bubble has bankrupted enough real estate geniuses to nearly topple the entire system.

-REITs are governed by many regulations, the most important being that they must distribute at least 90% of their taxable income to shareholders each year as dividends.
-That’s why they’re so popular with investors seeking steady income.
+REITs are governed by many regulations, the most important being that they must distribute at least 90% of their taxable income to shareholders as dividends each year.
+This is why they’re so popular with investors who are seeking steady income.